simpleinjector/Documentation/source/wcfintegration.rst

 WAS Hosting and Non-HTTP Activation
 ===================================

 When hosting WCF Services in WAS (Windows Activation Service), you are not given an opportunity to build your container in the Application_Start event defined in your Global.asax because WAS doesn't use the standard ASP.NET pipeline.
-A workaround for this is to move the container initialization to a static constructor
+A workaround for this is to move the container initialization to a static constructor:

 .. code-block:: c#